icandle/CAMixerSR/README.md

 ▶️ How to Test
 ---
-Clone this repository and change directory to `./codes`
+Clone this repository and change the directory to `./codes`
 ```
 git clone https://github.com/icandle/CAMixerSR.git
 cd codes